 2. Business travel has to be organized by the individual.

-3. Business travel requires that one’s private life is completely out of the way.
+3. Business travel requires one’s private life to be completely out of the way.

 Conclusion

 There are many reasons why business travel can be expensive.
 But most of them boil down to bad planning.
-Traveling for work is supposed to be a necessary evil, but if you’re not careful, you can waste a ton of cash.
-The best thing you can do when trying to save money on business travel is to make sure you plan well ahead of time.
+Traveling for work is supposed to be a necessary evil, but you can waste a ton of cash if you’re not careful.
+The best thing you can do when saving money on business travel is to make sure you plan well ahead of time.